Skip to content

 Physical Therapy

-PT services are available at both the UHS River Campus Office and the Eastman School of Music Office on Tuesdays and Thursdays throughout the school year.
+Physical Therapy services are available at both the Eastman School of Music Office on Tuesdays and Thursdays and the UHS River Campus Office throughout the school year.
 Services include one-on-one evaluations and treatment sessions with physical therapists experienced in the management of orthopedic conditions, performance related musculoskeletal disorders, hypermobility, concussion, TMJ injuries and pain conditions.
 Our PTs provide assessment of the nature of the injury, manual therapies, modalities, postural and ergonomic assessments, as well as exercise prescription for recovery and prevention of injury.
 Through the process of recovery from an injury, students learn self-care and performance enhancement strategies to reduce the risk of reinjury.

-The UR Student Health Insurance Plan (Aetna) provides coverage for physical therapy with a $10 co-payment at the time of visit.
-If your health insurance doers not cover these charges, you will be financially responsible.
+The URochester Student Health Insurance Plan (Aetna) provides coverage for physical therapy with a $10 co-payment at the time of visit.
+If your health insurance does not cover these charges, you will be financially responsible.
 Call UHS at (585) 275-2662 to make an appointment.

 Meet the Team

-The Eastman Student Well-Being Team includes staff from the UHS Health Promotion Office, UHS Primary Care and Physical Therapy, and Eastman Performing Arts Medicine.
-In addition, we have two Graduate Assistants who are current Eastman graduate students.
+The Eastman Student Well-Being Team includes staff from Health Promotion, UHS Primary Care and Physical Therapy, and Eastman Performing Arts Medicine.
+In addition, we have current Eastman School of Music undergraduate and graduate students who support a variety of well-being programs and initiatives.

 Sue Callan-Harris, MS, PT, CLT